taleh007/Docs/aspnet/mvc/controllers/filters.rst

 -----------------
 *Exception Filters* implement either the ``IExceptionFilter`` or ``IAsyncExceptionFilter`` interface.

 Exception filters handle unhandled exceptions.
 They are only called when an exception occurs later in the pipeline.
 They can provide a single location to implement common error handling policies within an app.
 The framework provides an abstract `ExceptionFilterAttribute <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNet/Mvc/Filters/ExceptionFilterAttribute/index.html>`_ that you should be able to subclass for your needs.
 Exception filters are good for trapping exceptions that occur within MVC actions, but they're not as flexible as error handling middleware.
-Prefer middleware for the general case, and use filters only where the middleware doesn't offer the functionality your app requires.
+Prefer middleware for the general case, and use filters only where you need to do error handling *differently* based on which MVC action was chosen.

+.. tip:: One example where you might need a different form of error handling for different actions would be in an app that exposes both API endpoints and actions that return views/HTML.
+The API endpoints could return error information as JSON, while the view-based actions could return an error page as HTML.

 Exception filters do not have two events (for before and after) - they only implement ``OnException`` (or ``OnExceptionAsync``).
 The ``ExceptionContext`` provided in the ``OnException`` parameter includes the ``Exception`` that occurred.
 If you set ``context.Exception`` to null, the effect is that you've handled the exception, so the request will proceed as if it hadn't occurred (generally returning a 200 OK status).
 The following filter logs exceptions and marks them as handled: